microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Introduction.md

 title: Introduction
 layout: docs
 permalink: /docs/handbook/declaration-files/introduction.html
+oneline: "How to write a high-quality TypeScript Ddeclaration (d.ts) file"
 ---

 This guide is designed to teach you how to write a high-quality TypeScript Declaration File.

 In this guide, we'll assume basic familiarity with the TypeScript language.
 If you haven't already, you should read the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html) to familiarize yourself with basic concepts, especially types and namespaces.

 # Sections